sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

                      ##################################################################

 Installation Instructions:
-  -Install a kernel with the tablet mode (ex: for Lenovos activate activate CONFIG_LENOVO_YMC) -Unzip the file
+  -Install a kernel with the tablet mode (ex: for Lenovos activate CONFIG_LENOVO_YMC) -Unzip the file
   -Edit "Autorotate_conf.sh" configuration file in the Payload sub directory, to match the config of your system -Open terminal